 - Try and allow a generous amount of time and be sure to do the apology in a private place, so that you can talk to each other about how you are genuinely feeling.

-- Note that the person still may not be trusting of you even after your apologise- and that is okay, it may take some time before the person you have been bullying is ready to accept your apology.
+- The person still may not be trusting of you even after you apologise- and that is okay, it may take some time before the person you have been bullying is ready to accept your apology.

 Remember a few things